Witte Automotive: History

+In March 2026, WITTE Automotive completed the acquisition of the Helbako Group, which operates in the field of electronic systems.
+The acquisition involved locations in Heiligenhaus and Timișoara (Romania) with around 250 employees.

 Corporate structure

 The Witte Automotive GmbH is the parent company of the Witte Group and is based in Velbert.
-In the 2022 financial year, the Group generated revenue of €663.92 million and employed 4179 people.
+In the 2024 financial year, the Group generated revenue of €870.67 million and employed on average 5,171 people.

 Subsidiaries

 In addition to the parent company Witte Automotive, the Group also includes the following subsidiaries: